-It's time to get my #FridayCabernetfix.
-Here is a nice Cabernet from California.
+Time to get my #FridayCabernetfix.
+Here is a nice one from Napa Valley.

 Dark ruby in color with a wide reddish rim.

 On the nose blueberries, black currants, black plums, sweet cherries, light vanilla, wood, licorice, spices, tar, earth, vegetables, eucalyptus, pencil lead, tobacco, dark coffee and black pepper.

 Full bodied with medium plus acidity, and smooth with long legs.

 Dry on the palate with black currants, black cherries, wood, licorice, spices, dark chocolates, green olives, graphite, earth, leather, tobacco, bell pepper, vegetables, bitter herbs, peppercorn and dark coffee.